fivdi/onoff/README.md

     $ npm install onoff

-## Example - It's called onoff so lets turn something on and off
+## Example - It's called onoff so let's turn something on and off

 Assume that there's an LED on GPIO #17 and a momentary push button on GPIO #18.
 When the button is pressed the LED should trun on, when it's released the LED